 You can mix it with other types of rock for added stability to the construction.
 You can use it to place it around flower beds that blend perfectly and reduce soil erosion.

 Lava rock has a very bright red, black, and grey color appearance that makes it ideal to use on driveways and pathways.
-It has a coarse texture and a bit rough to walk on it without shoes.
+It has a coarse texture and is a bit rough to walk on it without shoes.

-It’s an excellent barrier against weeds and bugs and available in a variety of sizes.
+It’s an excellent barrier against weeds and bugs and is available in a variety of sizes.
 Here is a chart for rock size that you can pick depending on your needs.

 Flagstones are large size rocks, cut and ground for a smoother appearance.
 These are used for stepping stones and pathways.

 You can lay down flagstones on top of a sandy surface to add stability to the surface.
 For a permanent structure, you can bond it with cement to last it long.